-Southern California mudslides wipe out homes, leaving 13 dead
+Southern California mudslides: Hundreds still await rescue; 15 dead

 More than 1 inch of rain per hour

-The rain fell at more than 1.5 inches per hour in parts of Southern California.
+The rain fell at more than 1.5 inches per hour at one point early Tuesday in parts of Southern California.
 About a half inch per hour is enough to start mudslides, said Robbie Monroe of the National Weather Service in Oxnard.

-The downpour is overpowering a terrain especially vulnerable in the wake of recent fires.
+The downpour fell in areas charred by recent wildfires, which burned vegetation that otherwise could make the terrain more resistant to mudslides.

 The Thomas Fire -- the largest wildfire in California's recorded history -- has burned more than 281,000 acres in Santa Barbara and Ventura counties since it began in early December.
 It was 92% contained, and officials don't expect full containment until later this month.

-Montecito and Carpinteria are vulnerable to mudslides because the steep terrain in some places goes from thousands of feet above to sea level to sea level in "a matter of just a few miles," said Tom Fayram, a deputy public works director with Santa Barbara County
+Montecito and Carpinteria are especially vulnerable to mudslides because the steep terrain in some places goes from thousands of feet above sea level to sea level in "a matter of just a few miles," said Tom Fayram, a deputy public works director with Santa Barbara County.

 "That's definitely at play here.
 It's just a mess," he said.